abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/16-Implement resource tagging.md

 1. In the portal, from the **Search resources, services, and docs** blade, search for and select **Policy**.

-1. In the **Require a tag and its value on resources** policy entry scroll o the right and click on the elipsis button and selet**Delete Assignment**.
+1. In the **Require a tag and its value on resources** policy entry scroll o the right and click on the ellipsis button and select **Delete Assignment**.

    ![Screenshot of the All Resources filter with Company selected.](../images/lb16.2b.png)